DEW HEATER CONTROLLERS

 This product allows you to attach any standard Dew Heater up to the maximum wattage range suitable.
 It assumes the voltage rating is for 12 VOLT and measures the 100% power rating on the fly.
 It does not have to be dialled in.
 The push button control nudges the output to the next higher level, 0% to 100% in 10% steps, calibrated in percent of full power, and shows you the setting by the number of flashes.
 Eleven presses of the switch will take you back to zero.
 If you carry out power versus temperature rise experiments then you can dial in the exact temperature rise you need.
 Output of 0% for whatever reason has the OUTPUT LED OFF.

 The internal microprocessor keeps an eye on the voltage and current.
 The Input Voltage lamp will go RED if above 15V or below 11.2V when drawing power, at which point a lead-acid battery is nearly discharged.
+The voltage measurement is accurately calibrated to give uniform indications.
 At the low input, DEWI avoids giving the battery any further discharge (and stopping any damage) by turning OFF the heater current and the OUTPUT LED OFF.
 In normal use the Ouput Monitor lamp is GREEN but will indicate RED if the output is uncontrolled or open circuit, or above the 60 Watt rating (possibly short circuit).
 A reversed battery connection will apply full power to the heater but both lamps will be FLASHING RED indicating REVERSE INPUT FAULT and OUTPUT UNCONTROLLED.
 This allows you to investigate properly, before a fuse blows or your image is spoiled by a loose or broken wire connection

 The power circuit uses highly efficient PWM technology by microprocessor and so generates very little heat itself, resulting in a small but powerful unit.
 There are no batteries and as a bonus the circuits are fully protected from reverse polarity and do not emit RF interference to CCD cameras and other equipment.
 Because of the input voltage state monitoring it will take care of your battery or Power Tank and will not let it go completely flat.

-This product is also available through The Widescreen Centre and House of Optics where you can also buy Dew Heater strips in various sizes made by Opto-Office from Germany.
+This product is also available through ASTRONOMIA and The WIDESCREEN CENTRE where you can also buy Dew Heater strips in various sizes by various suppliers.

 |DEW I||Dew Heater Controller, MAX 60 WATTS controlled||£55.00|